Congengg/Laundry-Management-System/README.md

-System Architecture
+**System Architecture**

 High-Level Diagram: A visual representation (e.g., a block diagram) showing how all components interact: the two frontend apps, the backend server, the database, and any external services.
 This provides a clear overview of the distributed system.

 ![HLD](https://github.com/user-attachments/assets/a9ab18d9-e789-41af-9a1a-00685e4279fc)

-Backend Application
+**Backend Application**

-Technology Stack: List the programming language, framework (e.g., Node.js with Express, Python with Django), and other key libraries used.
+Technology Stack: We are usinng html css for the frontend and for the backend we using php framework.

-API Documentation: This is the most critical part.
-It should include:
+API Documentation:

 1. GET /api/customers
     Method: GET